Home

 • What are their concerns or worries?

-Because this type of speech is more about honoring the qualities enabling a person, organisation or group to act in the way they did, the speech is not a recital of facts.
-Instead the facts, when they are recalled, are a backdrop used to demonstrate or illustrate the qualities being celebrated.
+Because this type of speech is more about honoring the qualities enabling a person, organization or group to achieve what they did, the speech is NOT primarily a recital of 'did-this-and-then-did-that' facts.

 • bravery